thanurieranthi/s-wave-intensity-estimation-nz/README.md

 # Comprehensive Study on Estimating S-Wave Intensity in New Zealand Earthquakes

-This repository contains documentation and resources related to a Master's research project conducted at the University of Colombo, Sri Lanka.
 The study focuses on estimating S-wave intensity (specifically, Peak Ground Velocity - PGV) using Linear Mixed-Effects Models (LMM) applied to New Zealand earthquake data.

 ---